AdityaSavara/MSRESOLVE/UnitTests/TuningCorrector/0-README.txt

 #apparently needed to have dataAnalysis on to use this feature (as checked Sep 2019, ideally should not need to).

-Note: Before approximately Sept 23rd-30th 2021, the regular input file was listed in the unit tests as the existing tuning.
-After Sept 30th 2021, the 'existing' tuning is the external (NIST/Literature) tuning.
+Note: Before approximately Sept 23rd-30th 2021, the regular reference file was listed in the unit tests as the existing tuning.
+After Sept 30th 2021, during standard usage, the 'existing' tuning is the external (NIST/Literature) tuning.
 The following files now get exported to try to bring clarity: 'ExportedReferencePatternOriginal" "ExportedReferencePatternExisting" "ExportedReferencePatternExternal" "ExportedReferencePatternExternalTuningCorrected"  "ExportedReferencePatternMixed"

 The file AcetaldehydeMeasured.csv is actually a mixed reference pattern.
 However, the columns source fields have been renamed to say "Measured".
 The tuning correction tests here are just a 'toy' model reference pattern to check the feature.
 In real life, the measured reference pattern will have more difference than the literature reference.